stigcq/livefeed-api/README.md

 be put anywhere but you need adjust urls accordingly in the fineuploader initialization in the feed.js file.

-The usage of fineuploader and endpoint.php is not part of the API but just an example on how the API can be used.
+The usage of fineuploader and endpoint.php is not part of the API but an example on how the API can be used.

 ### Git structure